DekuLiuTesla/CityGaussian/README.md

 **Tips for adjusting the parameters on your own dataset:**
 - We recommend ssim_threshold as 0.08 as a good start point
-- For foreground area `aabb`, you can try our default setting (set `aabb` to None) first before adjusting it.
+- For foreground area `aabb`, you can try our default setting (do not set `aabb` in config file) first before adjusting it.

 ### Rendering with LoD
 First, the LoD generation is realized by the following command: